miglopst/PIM_NDP_papers/README.md

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)[CF 2015][Data Access Optimization in a Processing-in-Memory System]<br/>
 This work optimizes how programs access PIM data<br/>
 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)[ISCA 2016][Transparent offloading and mapping (TOM): Enabling programmer-transparent near-data processing in GPU systems]<br/>
-This work examines compiler-based mechanisms to decide what portions of code should be offloaded to PIM processing logic in a GPU-based system.<br/>
+Granularity: instruction blocks (GPU warp).<br/>
+This paper assumes memory accessed by offloaded instructions are marked uncacheable.
+In other word, if a warp accesses memory that will cause data sharing among PIM and host, the warp should not be an offloading candidate.<br/>
+This paper also assumes no memory barrier, synchronization, or atomic instructions in candidate blocks as it does not support synchronization primitives between the main GPU and the logic layer SM.<br/>
 This paper assumes PIM cores to be streaming multiprocessor style to utilize the internal bandwidth of HMC.<br/>
-This paper uses a compiler-based technique to identify off-loading kernels (bandwidth saving as a metric).<br/>
+This paper uses a compiler-based technique to identify candidate off-loading code blocks (bandwidth saving as a metric).<br/>
-This paper also considers the problem of mapping data onto different HMCs (locality of data and computation).<br/>
+This paper also considers the problem of mapping data onto different HMCs (locality of data and computation).
+This maps memory pages accessed by offloaded code to where the code will execute, by exploiting common memory access patterns.<br/>
+This paper also discusses a runtime component to dynamically determine whether an offloading candidate block should really be offloaded.<br/>
+Virtual memory mechanism: this paper assumes memory stack SMs are equipped with similar TLBs and MMUs and are capable of performing virtual address translation.
+It assumes the size of the MMU and TLB per SM is fairly small: 1-2K flip-flops and small amount of logic.<br/>
 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)[IA 2017][Highly Scalable Near Memory Processing with Migrating Threads on the Emu System Architecture]<br/>
 ![#c5f015](https://placehold.it/15/c5f015/000000?text=+)[DAC 2017][Exploiting Parallelism for Convolutional Connections in Processing-In-Memory Architecture]<br/>
 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)[TACO 2017][Triple Engine Processor (TEP): A Heterogeneous Near-Memory Processor for Diverse Kernel Operations]<br/>